 How do DOIs work?

 A DOI is assigned to a URL where an object or information about an object lives.
 When someone clicks on the DOI, s/he is redirected to the assigned URL.
 Example: https://doi.org/10.5066/F7V9870D redirects to https://code.usgs.gov/usgs/fort-pymdwizard

 If the URL for an object changes, the publisher or responsible party must update the URL in the metadata for the DOI so that the DOI will continue to redirect users to the object.

 A DOI name takes the form of a character string divided into two parts, a prefix and a suffix, separated by a slash.
 The Crossref.org prefix for USGS scholarly series publications is 10.3133.
 The DataCite.org prefix for USGS data is 10.5066.
-When a DOI begins with 10.3133, it references a USGS scholarly series publication, and when it begins with 10.5066, it references a USGS dataset or other data product.
+When a DOI begins with 10.3133, it references a USGS scholarly series publication, and when it begins with 10.5066, it references USGS data, code, or software.

 Digital Object Identifiers for USGS series publications will be obtained for you when they are released through the USGS publication process specified in the Fundamental Science Practices.
 These Digital Object Identifiers will originate from the CrossRef system.
 This DOI assignment is part of the standard USGS publications process.

 Example USGS Publication (DOI automatically obtained through CrossRef):